ChainShot/Builder/content/projects/escrow/escrow/constructor/details.md

 Assign the depositor address to the global variable ```msg.sender```.
 This built in global variable represents the address of the caller of the specified function, in this case the constructor.

-For more information on global variables, check out the [Miscellaneous](http://solidity.readthedocs.io/en/v0.4.19/miscellaneous.html) section within the Solidity documentation.
+For more information on global variables, check out the [Miscellaneous](http://solidity.readthedocs.io/en/v0.4.19/miscellaneous.html) section within the Solidity documentation!!